robertson809/genetic-programming-school-segregation/README.md

 ### Fitness

-In Lena’s experiments, she produced solutions based on three different objective functions, each of which differ- ently valued the relative importance of reducing commute time and maximizing school SES diversity.
+In Lena’s experiments, she produced solutions based on three different objective functions, each of which differently valued the relative importance of reducing commute time and maximizing school SES diversity.
 We used only one of her weighting functions in our experiments,